CoreWeave

 Autologon: true

-There are several modifications made to a vanilla Windows instance in order to optimize for use on CoreWeave Cloud.
-Depending on one's use case, these can be disabled or modified.
+There are several modifications we've made to a vanilla Windows image in order to optimize it for use on CoreWeave Cloud.
+Depending on the use case, the following changes may be disabled or modified.

 By default, when the root disk of a Windows image is expanded, Windows will automatically expand the root disk partition to use all of the available space.
 Additionally, any new block volumes mounted to a Windows instance will automatically be initialized and partitioned as GPT, and formatted as NTFS.